 Hybrid technology membranes are a form of tubular membranes.
-However, while the classic tubular membrane is made of 100 % SiC, the hybrid technology membrane combines zirconia oxide and silicon carbide to obtain the best from the two worlds.
+However, while the classic tubular membrane is made of 100 % SiC, the hybrid technology membrane combines zirconia and silicon carbide to obtain the best from the two worlds.
 This provides ground-breaking membrane properties and an extremely efficient and thorough filtration process.

 Flat sheet membranes

 Flat sheet membranes are designed as rectangular membranes, which can be stacked in customized rack sizes and tower heights, providing a flexible solution.
 The flat sheet membrane is coated on the outside.

 Disc membranes are designed as energy-efficient circular disc with internal permeation flow channels.
 The disc membrane is coated on the outside.

 Aquasolution® membranes represent a patented LiqTech solution, specifically designed for liquids with a reduced number of bacteria and suspended solids, such as pool and spa areas.
 The Aquasolution® membranes are coated on the inside.